gmccreight/coderepo/readme.md

 Contributing
 ---

-Codefluent aims to be very easy to contribute to.
+Coderepo aims to be very easy to contribute to.

 Contributing - Setup
 ---